pwlodek/ECommerce.Microservices/README.md

 ```

 ### Azure
 First you need to set up Azure infrastructure.
-I recommend PaaS solution as it give you a lot of insights into the what and how.
+I recommend IaaS solution as it give you a lot of insights into the what and how.
 Unfortunately, at this point ACS does not support Swarm Mode, so I highly recommend community driven ACS-Engine found at https://azure.microsoft.com/en-us/resources/templates/101-acsengine-swarmmode/.
 Clik on the button "Deploy to Azure" and you will end up with fully configured Docker Swarm cluster.
 Once you have the cluster up and running, you have to create Azure Container Registry, which will hold all the images.
 The clusters' nodes will grab the app from there.
 Assuming your container registry is named *ecommercesampleregistry*, execute the following steps:

-* login to the remote registry on your local instance:
+* login to the remote registry on your local developer instance:
 ```
 docker login ecommercesampleregistry.azurecr.io -u ecommercesampleregistry -p <password>
 ```